joereddington/joereddington.github.io/_posts/2022-01-21-cooking-progress.md

 I've also been doing any amount of my own playing :)

 ![Picture of three glasses marked with different temperatures](/assets/images/cornstarch.png)

+One thing that has been really interesting: the course involves a lot of science and numbers, and shapes of molecules and references.
+It also includes a lot of recipes.
+However, I'm yet to reach the point were I can reasonably commit large sections to memory.
+There's lots of reasons for this:

+* The more I understand, the less there is to memorise - so there is a disadvantage to committing a recipe to memory now.
+* I'm not quite sure how everything fits together and I don't want to structure things in my head.
+* I'm yet to cook enough to know what information would be useful on a day-to-day basis.

+Obviously some of it will be useful - having to look something up while your hands are covered in gluten is a pain, but I'm not there yet.
+I've got an ambition to properly review the experience for a future second edition of _[Advanced Memory Palaces](https://www.amazon.co.uk/-/es/Joe-Reddington/dp/B09GJFZ6JM)_ after I do all the courses but that will be a long time coming.

 <hr>